-All of this left us still two short of our 50.
+All of this left us still one short of our 50.
 We’d targeted a Church Micro in Moggerhanger, if only because it’s such a great name for a place, and we managed to grab a roadside drive-by on the way there.
-By the time we got into Moggerhanger it was very dark, so we had to do the Church Micro there using our torches, and we managed to make this one tricky as well by failing to fully understand the hint and then failing to search thoroughly in a quite likely location close to the given GZ.
+By the time we got into Moggerhanger it was very dark.
+We had to do the Church Micro there using our torches.
+We managed to make this one tricky as well by failing to fully understand the hint and then failing to search thoroughly in a quite likely location close to the given GZ.
 Eventually, just as I was waiting for a reply to a phone-a-friend I’d made over Facebook I bent over a fence where I’d been before and lifted some leaf mass to reveal the cache.
 D’oh!

-By now it was well after 5 and BBL wanted to be home by 6, so we hot-footed it back to Milton Keynes.
-While we were driving I phoned Kas to see what she’d planned for the evening and apparently Izzy had decided we were eating out at Nando’s, so after we’d dropped BBL off we drove straight there from his house and met Kas and Izzy there.
+By now it was well after 5 pm and BBL wanted to be home by 6, so we hot-footed it back to Milton Keynes.
+While we were driving I phoned Kas to see what she’d planned for the evening.
+Apparently Izzy had decided we were eating out at Nando’s.
+We were quite late, so after we’d dropped BBL off we drove straight there from his house.
 Ami fell asleep in the car back from Bedford, as she was likely to, and then had a rude awakening when I parked up outside Nando’s and made her wake up again.